An ITE Learning Hub

 $49 ITE Members/ $99 Non-members

-This fee includes the live web event recording, 1 evaluation, 1.5 PDH credits and certificate of completion.
+This fee includes a recording, 1 evaluation, 1.5 PDH credits and certificate of completion.

-You will have 60 days upon date of purchase to view this webinar.
+This course is non-refundable.
+You will have 30 days upon date of purchase to view this webinar.